 On the other hand, if your financial associate has a good credit history, then your connection to them will have no negative impact on you whatsoever.
 Their good behaviour won’t make you more likely to be approved for credit, though.

 Unfortunately, you can’t remove a financial connection from your credit report simply because you think they could be holding you back from getting the credit you want.
 However, if your report includes the names of old financial connections and the accounts you shared with them are now closed, you can request their name be removed from your report by asking your credit reference agency.

 5. Got a credit card gathering dust?

 Got an old credit card that no longer sees the light of day?
-Or maybe a store card you’ve only ever used once or twice?
+Or maybe a store card you haven’t used since you opened the account?

-Shutting these accounts down will reduce your overall limit and could boost your eligibility for a new product.
+Closing any accounts you don’t use will reduce your overall credit limit, but also gives lenders a more reassuring sense of your credit use.
+Together, this could boost your eligibility for a new product.

 So, to sum up, here’s our tick-list improve your credit report:

 - Check your credit report and fix any issues

 - Remove old financial connections